iredmail/docs/en_US/howto/use.a.bought.ssl.certificate.md

-    The `--apache` option of `certbot` program will modify Apache config files, most time it messes up iRedMail configurations, so it's better to get the cert with `--webroot` option while requesting cert, then follow tutorial below to update config files to use the cert.
+    The `--apache` option of `certbot` program will modify Apache config files, most time it messes up iRedMail configurations, so it's better to get the cert with `certonly --webroot` option while requesting cert, then follow tutorial below to update config files to use the cert.

 ### Buy from a trusted SSL vendor